amazon-archives/oss-datastore/README.md

 > `pipenv shell`

 To install new runtime dependencies

 > `pipenv install <package name>`

 To install new dev dependencies

 > `pipenv install <package name> --dev`

-Ensure you have filled out the information in Config.py and run
+To run, ensure you have copied sample.env to .env, fill in the config info, and run

 > `pipenv run python datastore.py`